Q: What are licenced ebooks?

 Supported platforms: Windows, Mac, iOS, Android

 * BlueFire Reader Bluefire Reader requires authorization from Adobe in order to read DRM-protected files from Adobe.
-To create an Adobe Account, please visit the Adobe website at accounts.adobe.com.
-The ID and password that you create there will be the same as the one you use to authorize Bluefire Reader.
+The Adobe ID account that you create there will be the same as the one you use to authorize Bluefire Reader.